OlivierLD/raspberry-coffee/FONA/README.md

 ![FONA using USB Port](./FONA.USB.png "USB")

-You can as well use the Vin and the GND of the USB cable.
+You can as well use the Vin and the GND of the USB cable, it works fine.
 This would be another project, a FONA on its own board, with a USB Cable attached to it ;)

+> Important: Make sure you've disabled the Serial Console interface in `raspi-config`.
+The FONA requires access to the Serial port.

+> If the FONA's network led (red) is not blinking, you might have to hold down the FONA's reset button for ~2 seconds.

 ## Implement your own FONA application
 See in `FonaListener.java`, this is an example/skeleton of what you need to expect SMS and reply